 “Injecting doubt into a trust-based relationship can undermine the fundamentals of the partnership.
 Particularly at a time when the liberal order is in question.”

 If Canada and the UK go ahead with their decisions, it could ultimately mean limited information sharing between the alliances, or even quite possibly a complete dismantlement of the so-called five eyes alliance.

 If you’ve ever seen the movie, “Enemy of The State”, then you know how powerful NSA’s surveillance really is.

 With surveillance programs stretching to international borders, several alliances have formed over the years.
-The most famous of all is 5 Eyes, 9 Eyes, and 14 Eyes.
+The most famous of all is the 5 Eyes, 9 Eyes, and fourteen eyes countries.

 Now, I’m not against surveillance agencies.
 After all, they’re the reason we can sleep safely at night.
 However, don’t you think it might be better if at least they can be a little bit transparent about it?

-Anyways, after personally researching both VPN jurisdictions and logging policies of 100+ VPN providers, I’ve rounded up only a handful of best VPN services.
+Anyways, after personally researching VPN jurisdictions of 100+ VPN providers, I’ve rounded up only a handful of best VPN services.